nospaceships/node-os-service/README.md

 On Linux, services started at the console will run in the foreground, this allows command sequences such as `CTRL+C` to be used, e.g. during development.
+When Linux services are started using the Linux service management facilities, i.e. `service my-service start`, they can be stopped using the signals `SIGINT` and `SIGTERM`, or again using the Linux service management facilities, i.e.
+`service my-service stop`.

 This behaviour results in a program which can be run either at the console, the Windows Service Control Manager, or the Linux service management facilities